 The Orange Micro Dark hybrid electric guitar amplifier head puts great high-gain tones in a simple and very portable package.
-Based around Orange's popular Dark series of amplifiers, the Micro Dark offers the same searing gain and tonal versatility as its big brothers, but boasts the same tiny format as the Micro Terror.

 The Micro Dark uses a tube/solid-state hybrid design to make the most of its small size.
 The preamp uses a single ECC83 (12AX7) valve and produces a wide range of tones with warm cleans, smooth overdrive, and crushing distortion, making it great for modern metal.